lydell/LinkHints/CONTRIBUTING.md

 - [web-ext] for development, building and linting.
 - [Rollup] for `import`/`export` and npm package support.
-- [Flow] for type checking.
+- [TypeScript] for type checking.
 - [ESLint] for linting.
 - [Prettier] for automatic code formatting.
-- [Sucrase] for compiling Flow type annotation and JSX.
+- [Sucrase] for compiling TypeScript type annotation and JSX.
 - [Preact] for easily making the options UI and the website.
 - [WebExtension Polyfill] for using the `browser` API both in Chrome and Firefox.